Henry Ford Museum in Dearborn, Michigan, presents "Behind the Magic:

 marks the first time the train runs under its own gravity and completes its first drop out of the station.

-The biographical sports drama Queen of Katwe, produced by Walt Disney Pictures and ESPN Films, is released in the U.S. The film tells the story of a Ugandan girl who sees her
+The biographical sports drama Queen of Katwe, produced by Walt Disney Pictures and ESPN Films, has a limited released on this day.
+The film tells the story of a Ugandan girl

-world rapidly change after being introduced to the game of chess.
+who sees her world rapidly change after being introduced to the game of chess.
+Filmed in Uganda and South Africa, Queen of Katwe will have an expanded release on September 30.

 The 4th and final season of Disney Channel's Liv and Maddie, now titled Liv and